-Six British Folk and Traditional Songs Involving Trees
+Six British Folk and Traditional Songs Inspired by Trees

 Significance of Trees and Folk Songs

 Trees are impressive plants and an important part of their environment.
 A large tree on its own or in a grove or forest can provoke feelings of awe.
 The plants play a central role in some myths and spiritualities and have inspired fiction, poetry, and music.
 For some people, they touch the soul.
 In this article I include a playlist and description of six lovely English, Scottish, or Welsh folk and traditional songs involving trees.

 The difference in meaning between "folk" and "traditional" songs is sometimes debated.
 In general, songs from the past that were sung by the so-called common people are classified as both traditional and folk songs.
 Modern songs of a certain type are also said to belong to the folk genre.
 I describe both traditional and modern folk songs in this article.

 The lyrics of folk songs tend to cover subjects that have been and often still are important to humans.
 These subjects include love, death, the supernatural, the effects of nature in our lives, and significant historical events.
-The words of a folk song often tell a story.
+The words of a song often tell a story.

 A rowan or mountain ash belongs to the rose family (the Rosaceae) and the genus Sorbus.
 A mountain ash is not the same as an ash tree, despite its name.
 Ash trees belong to the olive family (the Oleaceae) and the genus Fraxinus.